 Multinationals based in China typically sell some 60 percent of their new products in local Chinese markets with the remainder exported internationally.
 However, supply chain disruptions have resulted in serious losses due to stubborn pandemic controls.
 Recent surveys conducted by local foreign chambers of commerce reveal eroded business confidence and frustration with border regulations, impeding in-country activities of executives and employees.

 Some 25 percent of EU firms are contemplating moving their current or future investments out of China.
 US firms are concerned over US-China decoupling from critical manufacturing supply chains, meaning that some 50 percent of firms are opting to scale down their China-side operations.
 Firms that have their production and sales largely based in China may not find it easy to abandon the PRC market, at least in the short run.

 The relocation of labour-intensive manufacturing, both domestic and foreign-funded, had in fact been in train prior to the pandemic, as firms sought cheaper labour and looked to avoid US/EU tariffs on made-in-China goods.
 This has allowed China to prioritise resources for boosting its own domestic advanced manufacturing and services.
-Furthermore, local Chinese high-tech investors have been discouraged from offshoring to less sophisticated industrial locations, such as Southeast and South Asia.
+The extent of local industrial capability in the PRC has hitherto discouraged international high-tech investors from offshoring away from the PRC to less sophisticated industrial locations, such as Southeast and South Asia.